ElectronVector/vagrant-meteor/README.md

-This is Vagrantfile for running Meteor apps on Ubuntu 14.04 from within Vagrant.
+This is a Vagrant configuration for running Meteor apps on Ubuntu 14.04 from within Vagrant.

+## Background

 By default, a Meteor app can't be run in the host-shared vagrant folder, because there are issues with the permissions for MongoDB.
 To work around this, the Vagrantfile enables symlinks on the shared folder.